irembuseozkose/irembuseozkose/README.md

 Hi there 👋

-👩🏼‍💻 I'm currently a senior's senior student at KTU Computer Engineering.
+👩🏼‍💻 I'm currently a senior's student at KTU Computer Engineering.

 💻 I’m working on Quantum Computing.